eugenefil/termgrasp/design.md

 During the solution of one task terminal session may be entered unlimited number of times.
 Every time it is entered, it is re-inited, so that any side effects made during previous attempts are reset.

 In the solution dialog, shell command history from the last terminal session (if available), must serve as a source of possible solutions to choose from (if applicable) in addition to direct solution entry.

+# content

+## package manager

+Teach distro-specific (ask for distro and/or detect current distro) ways to search, install, remove packages, update the system, view package contents, etc.

+On desktop/laptop user's first needs will probably include installing new programs rather than e.g. working with the file system.
+Especially kids, which will want to play games, draw, etc and may long not use pc for any other purpose.
+So starting with levels on package management basics may be a good idea.

+On the other hand, on mobile (android, ios), knowing how to use package manager may be of less importance.
+Still, user may be using termgrasp on mobile to learn how to work on desktop, so learning particular package manager may be important.

+## git

+git may be needed not just for programming.
+E.g. you have a driver package (say, nvidia drivers) from AUR that must be rebuilt every time you update the system.
+You need git clone for initial install and then git pull for every update.